Issue 47, 2025

 Abstract

-The ubiquitous presence of CO2 impurity in industrial hydrocarbon streams underscores the critical need for developing efficient CO2-selective adsorbents.
-Herein, we successfully synthesized a flexible K-MER-2.0 (a silica-alumina ratio of 2.0) zeolite without using organic template, which demonstrates exceptional selective adsorption performance in CO2/hydrocarbon systems, particularly achieves unprecedented reverse separation of CO2/C2H2.
-K-MER-2.0 exhibits CO2 adsorption capacity of 70.9 cm3/g under ambident condition, accompanied by remarkable CO2/C2H2 uptake ratio (13.4).
-Breakthrough experiments conducted with CO2/C2H2 (50/50, v/v) mixture reveal that K-MER-2.0 delivers high dynamic CO2 adsorption capcity (65.1 cm3/g) and separation factor (12.1), especially high C2H2 yield of 1872 mmol/kg, establishing a benchmark for CO2/C2H2 reverse separation.
-The rapid adsorption kinetics, excellent regeneration capability and robust moisture resistance of K-MER-2.0 further validated its application potential under harsh practical conditions.
-Mechanistic analyses including CO2/C2H2 adsorption isotherms and in-situ CO2 powder X-ray diffraction (PXRD) pattern and periodic density functional theory (DFT) calculations reveal a unique CO2-triggered cation gating-breathing synergetic mechanism in K-MER-2.0 zeolite.
-This stimulus-responsive mechanism facilitates selective framework expansion during CO2 adsorption while preserving a constricted pore geometry that excludes C2H2 molecules.
-Such discriminative structural adaptability fundamentally drives the material's record-setting separation performance.
-In addition, the unique recognition ability for CO2 endows K-MER-2.0 with good dynamic separation ability for binary mixtures of CO2/hydrocarbon.
+The ubiquitous presence of CO2 impurities in industrial hydrocarbon streams underscores the critical need for developing efficient CO2-selective adsorbents.
+Herein, we synthesized a flexible K-MER-2.0 (a silica–alumina ratio of 2.0) zeolite without using an organic template, which demonstrates exceptional selective adsorption performance in CO2/hydrocarbon systems, and in particular achieves the unprecedented reverse separation of CO2/C2H2.
+K-MER exhibits a CO2 adsorption capacity of 70.9 cm3 g−1 under ambient conditions, accompanied by a remarkable CO2/C2H2 uptake ratio (13.4).
+Breakthrough experiments conducted with a CO2/C2H2 (50/50, v/v) mixture reveal that K-MER-2.0 delivers a high dynamic CO2 adsorption capacity (65.1 cm3 g−1) and separation factor (12.1), and in particular a high C2H2 yield of 1872 mmol kg−1, establishing a benchmark for CO2/C2H2 reverse separation.
+The rapid adsorption kinetics, excellent regeneration and robust moisture resistance of K-MER-2.0 further confirmed its application potential under harsh practical conditions.
+Mechanistic analyses, including CO2/C2H2 adsorption isotherms, in situ CO2 powder X-ray diffraction (PXRD) patterns and periodic density functional theory (DFT) calculations, reveal a unique CO2-triggered cation gating—breathing synergetic mechanism in K-MER-2.0 zeolite.
+This stimulus-responsive mechanism facilitates selective framework expansion during CO2 adsorption while preserving a constricted pore geometry that excludes C2H2.
+Such discriminative structural adaptability drives the record-breaking separation performance of the material.
+Additionally, the unique recognition ability for CO2 endows K-MER-2.0 with good dynamic separation ability for binary mixtures of CO2/hydrocarbons.

 Supplementary files